Visiting Zion in December

 Things To Do In December

-Lastly, wildlife viewing is a great activity to do in Zion during the winter months.
+Wildlife viewing is a great activity to do in Zion during the winter months.
 You may have a chance to see large mammals such as bighorn sheep or deer concentrated in the valley or the canyon.
 The contrast of the animals against a snowy background is great for viewing and photography.
-Even though many of the small mammals and all of the reptiles will be in hibernation this time of year, much of the wildlife is still out and about, gathering in the places of lower elevation for the warmer temperatures and more readily available food.
-Some of the larger animals and ungulates will be more willing to stay put if you are the only one trying to take their picture instead of a large crowd.
-Also keep your eye out for predators such as gray foxes, coyotes, bobcats, and mountain lions.
-If there is snow on the ground, watch out for tracks and see if you can identify any of the creatures that passed by earlier.
-Also keep your eye out for wild turkeys which travel in large flocks and often can be found walking very slowly across the road.
-If the weather takes a turn for the worse and you need some indoor activities to warm up, the visitor center has great interpretive exhibits and a 22 min park film that is informative and entertaining.
-The Zion Human History Museum is also a great option and has exhibits on Native American history, the effect that water has on the park, and much more.
+Even though many of the small mammals and all of the reptiles will be in hibernation this time of year, much of the wildlife is still out and about, gathering in places of lower elevation for the warmer temperatures and more readily available food.
+Keep your eye out for predators such as gray foxes, coyotes, bobcats, and mountain lions.
+If snow is on the ground, watch for tracks and see if you can identify any of the creatures that passed by earlier.

 Things to see in december